BenMckeown28/csy1018-assign1/README.md

 I then decided to add content and style it through CSS to the Biography page, I kept all the styling of all the other page’s headers and footers.
 ## 8th December
 I added all the content to the Contact page and styled it, I gave the icons on the page animations also.
+## 10th December
+I decided to change all the sizing of the font and the padding to em instead of having it as vmin